spiritxhx/Lotide/README.md

 * `middle(Array)`: Return the middle element(s) of the given Array, return 1 element if Array.length is odd, return 2 elements if Array.length is even.
 * `tail(Array)`: Return the Array without the 1st element.
 * `assertArraysEqual(Array1, Array2)`: Compare Array1 and Array2, console.log out the comparison result with emojis.
+* `flatten(Array)`: Modify the multiple level nested arrays to a single level array and return it.
+* `countOnly(Object, namesToCount)`: Return an object containing the counts for given names in Object.
+* `letterPostions(String)`: Return an object containing the appearance positions for each letter in the String.
+* `findKeyByValue(Object, value)`: Return the key(s) which have the given value in Object.